This DPA is for illustrative purposes only. To request an executable version of this DPA, please email email@example.com

 “Data Subject” means the individual to whom Personal Data relates.

-“Personal Data” means any information relating to an identified or identifiable individual where such information is contained within Customer Data and is protected similarly as personal data or personally identifiable information under applicable Data Protection Law
+“Personal Data” means any information relating to an identified or identifiable individual where such information is protected as personal data or personally identifiable information under applicable Data Protection Laws.

 “Processing” means any operation or set of operations which is performed on Personal Data, encompassing the collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction or erasure of Personal Data.